Hizoco Business Whitepaper

 - Company Address: Hainan Ecological Software Park

-IX.
-Risk and Compliance Statements
+9. Risk and Compliance Statements

 - HZC Classification: HZC is a dedicated service usage credential within the Hizoco ecosystem.
 It does not possess virtual currency attributes and is not used for off-chain transactions, financing, or other financial activities.
 It only serves internal business scenarios within this chain and can only be used for on-chain service consumption and node storage incentive collection, without universal circulation medium attributes.